 Use a lighter colour on the inner edge of eyes to "open" and darker colours on the outer edge for a dramatic look.

-Don't use an eye shadow that's the same colour as your eyes.
+*Special tip* Don't use an eye shadow that's the same colour as your eyes.
 Contrast will bring our your eye colour better.
 For example if your eyes are blue use a brown or taupe shade.
 Brown eyes look fabulous with most colours - except brown.
-Mascara

 Start at the root of the lashes and move up.
 Make sure you include the tiny lashes at the inner corners.